-The largest markets currently dominating the cruise industry are focused on the Caribbean/Bahamas and the Mediterranean.
+The largest markets currently dominating the cruise industry are focused on the Caribbean, including the Bahamas, and the Mediterranean.
 These two markets alone account for more than 50 percent of all "bed days."
 Passenger bed days are the number of days that all berths were occupied during the calendar year.
 For example, a single passenger on a 7-day cruise represents one passenger carrying and seven passenger bed days.

 The Caribbean is a long-established market that for many years has offered a tropical destination for travelers to visit without the hassle of international travel.
-In recent years, tighter restrictions have required additional documentation and procedures for cruise passengers, but the convenience of Florida to the Caribbean/Bahamas region remains undeniable.
+In recent years, tighter restrictions have required additional documentation and procedures for cruise passengers, but the convenience of Florida to the Caribbean region remains undeniable.

-The Caribbean/Bahamas market has continued to grow throughout the years and is accessible by all ports on the East and Gulf Coasts of the United States as well as emerging ports in South America.
+The Caribbean market has continued to grow throughout the years and is accessible by all ports on the East and Gulf Coasts of the United States as well as emerging ports in South America.
 Growth in this market continues to provide opportunities as well as challenges as home ports and Caribbean ports of call implement investment strategies to accommodate the increasing size of cruise vessels and strategies to manage increasing levels of vessel traffic.
-For example, some destinations have become so congested that ports of call have had to turn away ships days before they are due to arrive, and cruise lines have developed their own "out island" ports of call as means to provide exclusive Caribbean experiences for their passengers without the congestion of some of the most popular "public" ports of call.
+For example, some popular destinations have had to turn away ships days before they are due to arrive.
+In response to this issue, cruise lines have developed their own "out island' ports of call as means to provide exclusive Caribbean experiences for their passengers.
 As such, itineraries need to consider both the availability and capacity of home ports and ports of call.

 The other large market in the cruise industry is the Mediterranean.
 This market has experienced significant growth in the past few years, particularly as passengers are beginning to look for a different experience than that offered by the Caribbean.
 This market has a different appeal as the leading ports are considered must see destinations such as Barcelona, Spain, or Venice, Italy.
 There is also the advantage of being able to embark and debark at various locations throughout the area allowing ships to attract clientele from a wider market.
 With port calls in the Mediterranean, Baltic, Black Sea, and Atlantic Isles, Europe has around 250 ports visited by cruise ships, offering travelers vast sailing options as well as sourcing passengers from each of those port cities.
 In some cases, these seagoing European cruises link with river cruises as well.
-(It bears note that river itineraries, while the focus of some smaller cruise line agendas, do not appear to present opportunities in Florida, due to the lack of rivers in the state that provide sufficient navigability, as well as Jones Act consideration.)